65536william/docspring-documentation/docs/guides/template-editor/field-data-types.md

 ## Country

 The _Country_ type can be used to show a dropdown list of countries in the online form.
-Otherwise, it is just a _String_ field that can accept any value.
+Otherwise, it is just a _String_ field that will accept any value.

 ### Available Display Types